Velje/Valgrind-runner/README.md

 This is probably useless but hey it works.

+USAGE:

 ``gcc "valgrind runner.c" -o valgrind``

 ``./valgrind a.out [arg arg]``

-Pls don't do ./valgrind valgrind valgrind valgrind KEKW
+Pls don't do ./valgrind valgrind valgrind valgrind and don't use more than MAX_CHARACTERS variable for arguements.
+KEKW